ARC 3: EVENT HORIZON

 Doc studies me and there’s a flash of relief on his face.
 “I’m glad.
 They aren’t good for you.”

 “He thought they would be,” I say.

 “Well, he was wrong.”
 Doc struggles to rise to his feet and hobbles over to the counter on his broken leg.
 I go to meet him and help him over to the kitchen, but he rejects my aid.
 “The reason I don’t want you out in a mask is because you deserve better, kid.
 You deserve better than living in his shadow.
 You don’t think I don’t know that’s why you do this?”

 “That’s not why.
 There are kids out there, getting hurt.”

 Doc grabs my jacket and stares me deep in the eyes.
 “You don’t think I don’t know that?
 I see it every night.
 Christ, Gabe.
 Kids get hurt all over.
 You can’t save them all.
 He couldn’t, but he tried, and it broke him.
 Fell under the weight of his own name.
 His own legend.
 I don’t want that to happen to you.”

 I help Doc back to his chair and get him some water, processing his words.
 Collapsing under that weight, pulled into the singularity of his fame.
 Like a black hole inside my chest.

 Epione’s house is always warm and welcoming, even before I make it into the house.
 The backyard is lush, there’s a fire going in the hearth on the porch, and Epione herself stares into the flames.

 I’m never quite sure what to say to Epione.
 This isn’t because she’s a beautiful girl — she is — and it’s not because she doesn’t join us very much on missions.
-It’s just that there’s always something a little off about her, like she’s putting on a face.
-I’d know, I have a lot of experience in wearing a face.
+It’s just that there’s always something a little off about her, like she’s putting on a good face for everyone, all the time.
+I’d know, too, because I do the same thing.